xcube-dev/xcube/docs/source/storeconv.md

 annotations.

  - `variable_names: List[str]`
    A list of the identifiers of the requested variables.
+   This parameter MUST be included in an opener parameters schema.
  - `bbox: Union[str,Tuple[float, float, float, float]]`
    The bounding box for the requested data, in the order xmin, ymin, xmax, ymax.
    Must be given in the units of the specified spatial coordinate reference system `crs`.
+   This parameter MUST be included in an opener parameters schema.
  - `crs: str`
    The identifier for the spatial coordinate reference system of geographic data.
  - `spatial_res: float`
    The requested spatial resolution (x and y) of the returned data.
    Must be given in the units of the specified spatial coordinate reference system `crs`.
+   This parameter MUST be included in an opener parameters schema.
  - `time_range: Tuple[Optional[str], Optional[str]]`
    The requested time range for the data to be returned.
 See section ‘[Date, time, and duration specifications](#sec-datespec)’.
+   This parameter MUST be included in an opener parameters schema.
  - `time_period: str`
    The requested temporal aggregation period for the data.
 See section ‘[Date, time, and duration specifications](#sec-datespec)’.
+   This parameter MUST be included in an opener parameters schema.
  - `force_cube: bool`
    Whether to return results as a [specification-compliant xcube](https://github.com/dcs4cop/xcube/blob/master/docs/source/cubespec.md).